efreitasn/egen/README.md

 }
 ```

 There are some examples in the `testdata` directory, such as [this one](testdata/build/ok/1/in).
-Also, the [efreitasn.dev's repository](https://github.com/efreitasn/efreitasn.dev) is also a good example.
+The [efreitasn.dev's repository](https://github.com/efreitasn/efreitasn.dev) is also a good example.